Jira and Testing: The State of Things

 Professional Test Management for Jira

-BesTest provides structured test management, requirements traceability, and smart test cycles—all in a Jira-native interface.
-Free for up to 10 users.
+BesTest provides structured test management, requirements traceability, and smart test cycles - all in a Jira-native interface.
+Set up in under a minute, free for up to 10 users.

 Get Started Free